Archdiocese of Tarragona: Archdiocese of Tarragona (since 1116)

 When king James I, a child of six years, took the oath, the Archbishop of Tarragona, Asparec de la Barca (1215–1233), carried him in his arms as one of James' four regents.
-Although he was far advanced in his years, he wished to accompany the king in his expedition to conquer Majorca, and when James refused his consent, he contributed a thousand marks in gold and twelve hundred armed men.
+Although he was far advanced in his years, he wished to accompany the king in his expedition to conquer Mallorca, and when James refused his consent, he contributed a thousand marks in gold and twelve hundred armed men.
 Archbishop Asparec also continued the repopulation of the province of Tarragona, initiated the use of the cathedral of Tarragona which was still under construction and sponsored the building of the Carthusian Scala Dei monastery in the Montsant region.
 Under his leadership the reform Council of Lleida was called to promote post-Lateran reforms though the reforms were met with some resistance.

 In 1242 a provincial council was convoked at Tarragona to regulate the procedure of the Inquisition and canonical penances.
 In 1312 a provincial council was assembled in the Corpus Christi Chapel of the cathedral cloister, to pass sentence on the Templars, whom it declared innocent.

 King Peter IV the Ceremonious, who, after forcibly seizing the dominions of the archbishop, repented in his last illness and restored to St.Tecla, patroness of the city, all that he had unjustly acquired.

 Don Pedro Zagarriga, Archbishop of Tarragona in 1407–1418, was one of the arbitrators at the Compromise of Caspe (1412).

 One of the most celebrated prelates of Tarragona, Antonio Agustín y Albanell (died 1586), a native of Zaragoza, was an eminent jurisconsult and numismatist.
 He put an end to the struggles referred to in Don Quixote, between the Narros and Cadells factions, which had disturbed the peace of Catalonia.